-• What X-ray observations measure is driven by hydrogen ($N{\rm H}$ from X-ray spectra assume solar abundance of H/H_e/O/F_e).
+(i) What X-ray observations measure is driven by hydrogen ( $N{\rm H}$ from X-ray spectra assume solar abundance of H/He/O/Fe). (ii) That $M{\rm gas}$ consists of 100 per cent hydrogen.

-• That M{gas} consists of 100% hydrogen.
+(ii) That $M{gas}$ consists of 100 per cent hydrogen.

-As mentioned before, GAEA includes the effects of AGN feedback on reducing the gas mass in the low angular momentum reservoir around the SMBH, as well as in the surrounding galaxy.
+As mentioned before, GAEA includes the effects of AGN feedback on reducing the gas mass in the low-angular momentum reservoir around the SMBH, as well as in the surrounding galaxy.
 However, GAEA does not include the dynamical effect of AGN feedback on the gas distribution in the host galaxy, which becomes relevant when calculating the line-of-sight $N{\rm H}$ column density.
-To include this effect, we follow a model based on the AGN-driven outflows proposed by Menci et al. (2019) (see also Lapi et al. 2005; Menci et al. 2008), which analytically follows the two-dimensional expansion of AGN-driven outflows as a function of the global properties of the host galaxy and of the luminosity of the central AGN.
-These AGN driven outflows are effectively winds (for a review see King & Pounds 2015).
-Different theoretical works (e.g., Silk & Rees 1998; King 2003; Granato et al. 2004; Lapi et al. 2005; Silk & Nusser 2010; King et al. 2011; Faucher-Giguère & Quataert 2012) have tried to capture the main features of the outflows using models based on shocks expanding into the interstellar medium (ISM).
-These models use power-law density profiles or exponential discs (Hartwig et al. 2018), and spherical approximation, consistent with AGN-driven outflows with luminosity, outflow rate, and shock velocity dependence.
-The Menci et al. (2019) treatment effectively follows the expansion velocity of the shock and the mass outflow rate out to large radii where the stellar/gas discs are the dominant components, creating a Blast Wave (BW).
+To include this effect, we follow a model based on the AGN-driven outflows proposed by Menci et al. (2019, see also Lapi, Cavaliere & Menci 2005; Menci et al. 2008), which analytically follows the twodimensional expansion of AGN-driven outflows as a function of the global properties of the host galaxy and of the luminosity of the central AGN.
+These AGN-driven outflows are effectively winds (for a review, see King & Pounds 2015).
+Different theoretical works (e.g. Silk & Rees 1998; King 2003; Granato et al. 2004; Lapi, Cavaliere & Menci 2005; Silk & Nusser 2010; King, Zubovas & Power 2011; Faucher-Giguère & Quataert 2012) have tried to capture the main features of the outflows using models based on shocks expanding into the ISM.
+These models use power-law density profiles or exponential discs (Hartwig, Volonteri & Dashyan 2018), and spherical approximation, consistent with AGN-driven outflows with luminosity, outflow rate, and shock velocity dependence.
+The Menci et al. (2019) treatment effectively follows the expansion velocity of the shock and the mass outflow rate out to large radii where the stellar/gas discs are the dominant components, creating a BW.
 This BW creates a cavity in the gas, pushing the gas to the outskirts of the galaxy and creating a thin layer around the BW with heavily compressed gas.
-Menci et al. (2019) provide tabulated numerical solutions for the fraction of the cold gas ejected (f{qw}) as a function of the properties of the AGN and host galaxy.
-These scaling have been included in the F06-GAEA SAM (F20), showing that AGN-driven winds help in reproducing the (low) levels of SFR in massive galaxies, removing some cold gas still in place in these galaxies since $z \sim 2$.
+Menci et al. (2019) provide tabulated numerical solutions for the fraction of the cold gas ejected $(f{qw})$ as a function of the properties of the AGN and host galaxy.
+These scaling have been included in the F06-GAEA SAM (F20), showing that AGN-driven winds help in reproducing the (low) levels of Star-Formation Rate (SFR) in massive galaxies, removing some cold gas still in place in these galaxies since $z \sim 2$ .

-We compute the opening angle of the AGN BW for each galaxy which depends on the AGN bolometric luminosity, the cold gas mass M{gas} , and the virial velocity of the parent Dark Matter Halo V{vir} following the tabulated values by Menci et al. (2019).
+We compute the opening angle of the AGN BW for each galaxy which depends on the AGN bolometric luminosity, the cold gas mass $M{gas}$ , and the virial velocity of the parent dark matter halo $V{vir}$ following the tabulated values by Menci et al. (2019).
 In this work, the virial velocity is used to predict the amount of reduction in gas mass in the centre of galaxies, and its impact on the line-of-sight column density.
 This model assumes that the opening angle corresponds to the maximum aperture of the BW, which occurs at the peak luminosity of the AGN.
-Therefore, our N{H} corresponds to the one at the maximum value of the bolometric luminosity, although we also explore model variants where we relax this assumption.
+Therefore, our $N{\rm H}$ corresponds to the one at the maximum value of the bolometric luminosity, although we also explore model variants where we relax this assumption.